Solenad/LSCS-RnD-BackendChallenge-DIZON/README.md

 # LSCS-BACKEND-RnD-Challenge

 This is a CRUD API built using NodeJS and Express with MongoDB as the database.
+Also used Insomnia to make HTTP requests.
 Author's entry is their application for the Research and Development committee in La Salle Computer Society
-author: Roe Dizon
+\n author: Roe Dizon